Electronic transport properties and quantum localization effects monitored by selective functionalization in Bernal bilayer graphene: Elastic mean-free path

 \section{Elastic mean-free path}

-The elastic mean-free path, $L_e(E)$, calculated using equation (\ref{le}) of the main text are presented Fig. \ref{Fig_A1B1_Le}.
-Note that $L_e(E)$ is not drawn for $E$ such as the DOS $n(E)$ is very small, because that correspond to energies in a gap.
+The elastic mean-free path, $L_e(E)$, calculated using equation (\ref{le}) of the main text is presented in figure\,\ref{Fig_A1B1_Le}.
+Note that $L_e(E)$ is not drawn for $E$ such as the calculated DOS $n(E)$ is very small, because this corresponds to energies in a gap.